cockroachdb/docs/src/current/_includes/cockroachcloud/authorize-your-clusters-networks.md

 1. _(Optional)_ Enter a **Network name**.

 1. From the **Network** dropdown, select:
     - **New Network** to authorize your local machine's network or application server's network.
 Enter the public IPv4 address of the machine in the **Network** field.
 To add a range of IP addresses, use the CIDR (Classless Inter-Domain Routing) notation.
-For a general introduction to IP routing, refer to to [Digital Ocean&mdash;Understanding IP Addresses, Subnets, and CIDR Notation for Networking](https://www.digitalocean.com/community/tutorials/understanding-ip-addresses-subnets-and-cidr-notation-for-networking#cidr-notation).
+For a general introduction to IP routing, refer to [Digital Ocean&mdash;Understanding IP Addresses, Subnets, and CIDR Notation for Networking](https://www.digitalocean.com/community/tutorials/understanding-ip-addresses-subnets-and-cidr-notation-for-networking#cidr-notation).
     - **Current Network** to auto-populate your local machine's IP address.
     - **Public (Insecure)** to allow all networks, use `0.0.0.0/0`.
 Use this with caution as your cluster will be vulnerable to denial-of-service and brute force password attacks.